ssithimo/mlb-etl-pitching-trend/README.md

 - Engineers a new pitch_at_bat_number field to sequentially number batters he faced

 ⏰ Scheduled Updates
-- Supports automated weekly ELT using cron
+- Supports automated weekly ELT using launchd on MacOS

 ---